tigerbrain/Alexa-MyQ-MultiDoorSupport/README.md

-* 03-FEB-2017: Forked jbnunn's repository to release an enhanced and fully working version of a modified code that supports activating a second garage door under a single MyQ gateway along with some feature enhancements that help simplify installation and introduce an ability to configure Alexa to only allow her to close garages and never open if so desired for security reasons.
+* 03-FEB-2017: Forked jbnunn's repository to release an enhanced and fully working version of a modified code that supports activating a second garage door under a single MyQ gateway along with some feature enhancements that help simplify installation and introduce an ability to configure Alexa to only allow her to close garages (but never to open) if so desired for security reasons.

 --------------------------------------